Satisfactory Academic Progress Policy

 Good Academic Standing

-Good academic standing refers to students who maintain a 3.0 GPA or higher and uphold high academic standards in their writing, classroom communication, and correspondence with faculty and staff.
+Good Academic Standing refers to students who maintain a cumulative 3.0 GPA or higher, promote academic integrity, and uphold high academic standards in their writing in the classroom communication and with faculty and staff.

 - Receiving scholarships